How Much Does It Cost to Install a Level 2 EV Charger?

 Amperage of the circuit

 A 40–50A circuit charges most EVs overnight with room to spare.
-Bigger circuits need thicker wire, more cost for speed you may never use.
+Bigger circuits need thicker wire: more cost for speed you may never use.
 Many chargers can be dialed down to fit the capacity you have.

-Permits are required in most places ($50–$250) and worth it, an unpermitted install can void insurance coverage and complicate a home sale.
+Permits are required in most places ($50–$250) and worth it.
+An unpermitted install can void insurance coverage and complicate a home sale.

 Three real-world scenarios